© Crown copyright 2021

 This publication is available at https://www.gov.uk/government/publications/transport-to-school-and-other-places-of-education-autumn-term-2020/transport-to-school-and-other-places-of-education-autumn-term-2020

-Capacity on public transport remains limited given the requirements for social distancing; this will be particularly challenging for children and young people who travel to school or college by bus.
-Local authorities therefore need to put in place local demand management solutions for public services, and supplement the public bus network, and existing home to school transport, with additional capacity, to ensure that children can travel to school safely, and disruption for all passengers on the public network is minimised.
+Capacity on public transport is still limited given the requirements for social distancing.
+This may be challenging for children and young people who travel to school or college by bus.
+Local authorities may need to put in place local demand management solutions for public services.
+They may need to supplement the public bus network, and existing home to school transport, with extra capacity.
+This would make sure children and young people can travel to school safely and minimise disruption for all passengers on the public network.

 Part A: managing capacity and demand on public transport

-This section of the guidance sets out what local authorities need to do so that they can increase capacity and manage demand, so that parents and children can get to school.
+This section of the guidance sets out what local authorities need to do to increase capacity and manage demand so that children and young people can get to school and college.

 You should read this guidance with: